mistergjones/taskTimeBoxer/README.md

 ## Challenges

--   Utilising the use of setInterval and clearInterval. i.e. understanding the in how React implements hooks with setState and UseEffect.
+-   Utilising the use of setInterval and clearInterval. i.e. understanding how React implements hooks with setState() and UseEffect().

 ## Technologies Used